 Ride back down to WV Route 66 and turn right.
 Ride a short distance and turn right again on U.S. Route 219 and ride 11 miles to Valley Head.
 Turn left on Route 15 and prepare for some great riding.
 Route 15 and Route 20 may be my favorite ride in West Virginia.
 They are idyllic joys with perfect curvy asphalt through a tunnel of trees.
 Stay on Route 15 for 20 miles until Webster Springs.
 Turn right onto Route 20 and ride this gem 40 miles to to French Creek.

 Turn right onto Alexander Road which becomes County Road 46 and brings you to a high mountain valley and the little Swiss village of Helvetia.
 This small village was settled in 1869 by Swiss and German-speaking immigrants.
 They made the difficult trek by foot over the mountains from Clarksburg.
 When they reached the location for the village, they were overwhelmed by the extreme thickness of the wilderness.
 They began to settle in the rugged country and brought their Swiss way of life with them.
 The secluded location led to the preservation of traditional dance, music, food, and holidays.
 The town has been preserved and is fun to walk around in.

-Upon leaving Helvetia, Route 46 becomes a great ride as it descends to Route 219 and the town of Mill Creek.
+Upon leaving Helvetia, Route 46 becomes a great ride as it descends to Valley Bend.
 There is one especially pretty hairpin that will have you craning your neck.
-Turn left on U.S. 219 and follow it north to the hotel in Elkins.
+Turn left on Adolph Cassity Road and follow it north along the Middle Fork River.
+Turn right on Rich Mountain Rd and ride some tight curves to the Rich Mountain Civil War Battlefield site.
+Continue through some more great curves and then turn left on Georgetown Rd and follow it to the hotel in Elkins.